dirkcuys/thebacklog/projects/agregore-web-apps/part-1.md

 So we've used only the dev tools in Agregore to create a basic web page.
 We've started making it a little easier to build on this, but it's still tedious to update content.
 But we can improve this using the tools we have!

 ## Part II

 To edit content, there are many options!
-We could load content into a textarea, use content-editable, or directly manipulate the page content using either javascript or dev tools.
+We could load content into a `textarea`, use `content-editable`, or directly manipulate the page content using javascript or the dev tools.
 We could also use another editor and upload the content if we wanted to, but lets focus on options that doesn't require any other tools.

-Let's start by arbitrarily adding a list, we'll stay in the console and use javascript, but you can also use the dev tools for the editing part.
+Let's start by arbitrarily adding a list, we'll stay in the console and use JavaScript, but you can also use the dev tools for the editing part.

 ```js
 let ul = document.createElement('ul')